kb2ma/cotel/README.md

 ### Nim

+The core of Cotel is written in Nim.
+It generates C code internally, which it then compiles to generate the executable.
 For Nim I find it easiest to install from the *choosenim* utility, as described on the Nim install page.
 For Nim modules, I use the *Nimble* installer, which is bundled with Nim.

 ### imgui